Search

 An Online Book

 These web pages attempt to provide the material needed for three complete computer science courses: what are typically called CS 1, CS 2, and a data structures course, all using C++ as the programming language.
 (At Saint Vincent College these courses are numbered CS 110, CS 111, and CS 221).
-The examples have been tested with Microsoft's Visual C++ 6.0 compiler under Windows and in most cases with both the Visual C++ .NET 2003 compiler under Windows and the g++ compiler under Linux.
-Most should also work with Visual C++ .NET 2005 as well as other compilers.
-There are some examples which are specific to the .NET environment.
+Most of the examples have been tested with Microsoft's Visual C++ .NET 2008 compiler and its successors under Windows.
+Many have also been tested with the g++ compiler under Linux and would also work with other compilers.
+Some examples, however, are specific to Microsoft Windows and a few are specific to Linux.

 Table of Contents